lsst-sqre/sqr-033/index.rst

 A task typically defines the data to test through an InfluxQL_ query.
 The possible tests are:

-  - **Threshold** when the returned value is compared to a reference value.
+  - **Threshold** -- when the returned value is compared to a reference value.
-  - **Relative** when the returned value change by an absolute or relative amount compared with a previous value.
+  - **Relative** -- when the returned value change by an absolute or relative amount compared with a previous value.
-  - **Deadman** send notification if data is missing for a certain amount of time.
+  - **Deadman** -- send notification if data is missing for a certain amount of time.

 Chronograf presents an intuitive, however incomplete, interface to create and manage tasks (a.k.a alert rules).
 Kapacitor itself, on the other hand, provides a complete `HTTP API <https://docs.influxdata.com/kapacitor/v1.5/working/api/>`_  to manage tasks.

 In DM-16293_, we investigate how to use the Kapacitor HTTP API to create tasks programmatically using the metric specifications from the SQuaSH API.

-Example of a streaming task to test ``ap_association.AssociationTime`` metric values.
+Following is an example of a streaming task to test ``ap_association.AssociationTime`` metric values.
 The task triggers a notification when the metric value is larger than the specified threshold.
 In this example, the notification is sent to the ``#dm-squash-alerts`` slack channel.

 .. code-block:: javascript